Before you consider a care home

 What to do if you are unhappy with your care provider

 If you are unhappy with your care provider, it is best to have a conversation with your care provider first to see if your concerns can be resolved.

 If this is not possible you may wish to submit a complaint.
-This can be done directly to the provider as each care provider has their own complaints process.
+This can be done directly to the care provider.

-If you are not satisfied with the response from the care provider or you do not wish to complain directly to your care provider you can do this through Worcestershire County Council Adult Social Care Compliments, Comments and Complaints
+If you are not satisfied with the response from the care provider or you do not wish to complain directly to your care provider, you can make a complaint through Worcestershire County Council Adult Social Care Compliments, Comments and Complaints